castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 The construct library can be imported into other construct libraries or CDK applications inside the Nx monorepo.

-It can be published to a npm repository in order to use it outside the monorepo.
+To use the construct library outside the monorepo, it can be published to an npm repository.
-Execute the following command to create a publishable construct library that uses the value of `--importPath` as npm package name
+Execute the following command to create a publishable construct library that uses the value of `--importPath` as the npm package name

 ```bash
 nx g nx-serverless-cdk:cdk-lib <LibName> --importPath <LibPackageName> --publishable